sirech/homepage2/src/pages/articles/2022-04-27-making-a-microservice-more-resilient-against-downstream-failure/index.md

 ## Enter Resilience4j

 Our service is written in Java.
 That makes `resilience4j` a natural fit.
-In case you don't know, it's a library written by Netflix that provides a whole bunch of operators to increase fault tolerance.
-As a bonus, it's based on [vavr](https://www.vavr.io/) and thus it benefits from things like [Either types](../kotlin-either-types-instead-of-exceptions/) and all that good stuff.
+In case you don't know, it's a library written by Netflix focused on fault tolerance.
+As a bonus, it's based on [Vavr](https://www.vavr.io/).
+Thus, it benefits from things like the [Either type](../kotlin-either-types-instead-of-exceptions/) and all that good stuff.
 It's right up my alley.

-To prevent the nasty error spikes I showed before we're focusing on two things:
+To prevent the nasty error spikes I showed above, we're focusing on two things:

-- Using resilience operators to make our micro service a better behaved citizen
+- Using resilience operators to make our microservice a better-behaved citizen
 - Building a fallback cache to prevent downstream errors from affecting our users

 ## Using Resilience Operators

-`resilience4j` provides a bunch of [operators](https://resilience4j.readme.io/docs) out of the box that increase the fault tolerance of your remote calls.
+`resilience4j` provides a bunch of [operators](https://resilience4j.readme.io/docs) out of the box that increases the fault tolerance of your remote calls.
 One big plus of this library is its composability.
 There's little difference between using a [Retry](https://resilience4j.readme.io/docs/retry) alone or piping other operators like a [CircuitBreaker](https://resilience4j.readme.io/docs/circuitbreaker).
 I'm not getting into the details of how they work, head over the documentation to get more details.

 If you use [Spring Boot](https://spring.io/projects/spring-boot), there's support for using annotations.
 There's always support for annotations if SpringBoot is involved.
 Interestingly enough, I feel the annotations create a bit too much duplication.
 See, I wanted to apply a common set of operators to six or seven remote calls.
 Annotating the methods and adding the fallbacks led to a messy solution.